Are you ready for online learning?

 Do I have time for online learning?

 Online classes take as much time, if not more time, than the same class in-person.
-For every 1 hour you would have spent in the classroom, you should plan for 2-3 hours of study and assignments.
+For every 1 hour you would have spent in class, you should plan for 2-3 hours of study and assignments.
+That's about 135 hours per semester for a 3 credit hour class.
+The amount of work you're required to do each week also varies by the duration of the class: 16 weeks, 12 weeks, or 8 weeks.
+You cover the same amount of content in a shorter timeframe!
 For example:

 Online learning isn't "easier"...